mesosphere/dcos-docs-site/pages/docs/1.10/installing/custom/advanced/index.md

 ---
+layout: layout.pug
-post_title: Advanced DC/OS Installation Guide
+title: Advanced DC/OS Installation Guide
-nav_title: Advanced
+navigationTitle: Advanced
-menu_order: 300
+menuWeight: 300
 ---

 With this installation method, you package the DC/OS distribution yourself and connect to every node manually to run the DC/OS installation commands.
 This installation method is recommended if you want to integrate with an existing system or if you don’t have SSH access to your cluster.